 These contents are for publications in various pastoral documents and chronicled with the collaboration of the Archives department.

 Building rapport with the other church media in Kenya, AMECEA and SECAM

 Through consultative forums, the archdiocesan Communications Department shares knowledge with other media personnel working in other dioceses in Kenyan, AMECEA and SECAM.
 The department also sends photos and stories to regional publications.

 Building rapport with the secular media in Kenya

-With the department managed by people who are trained in media, the department endeavours to build rapport with the secular media.
+With the department managed by people who are trained in media, the department endeavors to build rapport with the secular media.
 This is so that the secular media gets to know of the events happening in the Archdiocese that are of interest to the general public.
 The relationship is also meant to enable the secular media report accurately and with pastoral understanding of the working, liturgy and ranks of the Catholic Church.

-Collaboration of the Other Departments
+Collaboration with the other Departments

 Through communication, the department promotes collaboration with other departments and vice versa.